-Fishbone modes have been suspected for a long time [16][17][18] to generate zonal flows through the resonant redistribution of EPs.
+Fishbone modes have been suspected for a long time [16-18]to generate zonal flows through the resonant redistribution of EPs.
 From the MHD perspective, this redistribution leads to a radial current that can indeed drive a $\mathbf{J} \times \mathbf{B}$ torque, leading to the generation of poloidal flows.
 This can be equivalently formulated from the gyrokinetic perspective, by saying that the resonant EP transport is suspected to create a gyrocenter charge separation, creating a radial electric field that generates poloidal rotation through $E \times B$ flow.
-This assumption have been investigated with reduced models using an imposed fishbone mode evolution [17] or a predator-prey model [18], coupled with fluid equations to link the fishbone-induced radial current to the poloidal rotation [65][66].
+This assumption have been investigated with reduced models using an imposed fishbone mode evolution [17] or a predator-prey model [18], coupled with fluid equations to link the fishbone-induced radial current to the poloidal rotation [68, 69].
 To confirm that the EP resonant redistribution is indeed the underlying mechanism for the fishbone-induced generation of poloidal flows, a gyrokinetic formalism is needed to evolved self-consistently both the fishbone instability and the zonal electric field resulting from the Poisson equation.
 The GTC code is therefore well suited to confirm this mechanism.

 Two important approximations in these GTC simulations first need to be reported.
 As mentioned in section 3, a fluid description is adopted for the electronic population, and the contribution of fluid electrons to zonal density is artificially removed.
 This first assumption is based on the adiabatic response of electrons, the electrons remaining at lowest order confined to their flux surface.
 The electron zonal density is removed to prevent the onset of numerical instabilities.
 These numerical issues are most likely due to the second assumption used in GTC simulations.
-In the code formulation used [67], the zonal part of the Poisson equation is computed separately for accuracy purposes.
+In the code formulation used [70], the zonal part of the Poisson equation is computed separately for accuracy purposes.
 When solving the zonal components of the Poisson equation, the zonal perturbed densities are computed with a flux-surface average considering the equilibrium flux surfaces.
-At the mode saturation however, the flux surfaces within the fishbone mode structure depart non-negligibly from the equilibrium ones, with $\delta \psi{n=1,max} \sim 0.3 \psi_0$ at q{min} .
+At the mode saturation however, the flux surfaces within the fishbone mode structure depart non-negligibly from the equilibrium ones, with $\delta \psi{n=1,\max} \sim 0.3 \psi_0$ at q{\min} .
+This approximation may explain the possibly numerical highfrequency oscillation (of about 115 khZ) on the n = 0 electrostatic potential in the nonlinear phase, whose amplitude scales with particle noise when scanning the marker resolution in GTC simulations.
 For this reason, short nonlinear simulations are conducted with GTC to limit the impact of this approximation.
-Longer simulations, necessary for cross-scale analysis, will require to use a different formulation that does not split the zonal from the non-zonal response, as employed in [68] for the simulation of the cross-scale interaction between microturbulence and magnetic islands.
-The effects of the electron dynamics on the fishbone-induced zonal flows generation will also be investigated in a future study, using this formulation.
+Longer simulations, necessary for cross-scale analysis, will require to use a different formulation that does not split the zonal from the non-zonal response, as employed in [71] for the simulation of the cross-scale interaction between microturbulence and magnetic islands.
+The effects of the electron dynamics on the fishbone-induced zonal flow generation will also be investigated in a future study, using this formulation.

-To isolate the contribution of the EP redistribution to the zonal flows generation in GTC simulations, the perturbed flux-averaged radial currents of thermal and fast ions $\langle J_i^{\psi} \rangle$ and $\langle J_f^{\psi} \rangle$ are computed at each time step.
-The poloidal flow generation solely and analytical theory. (b,e) Thermal and fast ions current profiles in GTC simulations, respectively in the linear and nonlinear phase. (c,f) Poloidal flow profiles in GTC simulations and analytical theory, in linear and nonlinear phase (d,g) Zonal perturbed density profiles in GTC simulations, in linear and nonlinear phase.

-due to this radial ion flow can be explicitly computed using the electron and ion momentum equations, including the perturbed thermal and fast ion current as external currents [65][66].
+To isolate the contribution of the EP redistribution to the zonal flow generation in GTC simulations, the perturbed fluxaveraged radial currents of thermal and fast ions $\langle J_i^{\psi} \rangle$ and $\langle J_f^{\psi} \rangle$ are computed at each time step.
+The poloidal flow generation solely due to this radial ion flow can be explicitly computed using the electron and ion momentum equations, including the perturbed thermal and fast ion current as external currents [68, 69].
 Retaining the neoclassical contribution of $\langle \mathbf{B} \cdot \nabla \cdot \Pi \rangle$, where Π is the anisotropic pressure tensor, the poloidal flow equation can be cast in the following form, using a large aspect ratio circular approximation for the flux-averaged quantities of the MHD equilibrium quantities [18]